Albert Speer: Architect, Minister, and Hitler’s Closest Friend

 Goebbels’ Ministry of Propaganda, Berlin, 1936.
 Source: National Digital Archives, Poland

 His big break would come immediately after.
 Summoned to Nuremberg in July, Speer was asked to submit plans for the first party rally of the new government.
-His proposal of a giant eagle to crown the Zeppelin Field was put before Rudolph Hess, who sent Speer and his plans to Hitler himself.
+His proposal of a giant eagle to crown the Zeppelin Field was put before Rudolf Hess, who sent Speer and his plans to Hitler himself.
 The Führer approved.

 Following this success, Hitler had Speer work with his Munich architect, Paul Troost, to rebuild and renovate the Reich Chancellery.
 Hitler himself took a great interest in the construction, undertaking tours of the work almost every day.
 Speer would accompany him on these tours, and the Führer quickly took a liking to him.
 Soon after, Hitler presented him with the first of many great personal honors: an invitation to dine with him.